azimuth-cloud/azimuth-config/docs/configuration/03-kubernetes-config.md

 ### ETCD Configuration for Tenant Clusters

-If you'd like to configure tenant clusters to deploy etcd on a separate block device by default,the following variables can be set to apply this configuration:
+If you'd like to configure tenant clusters to deploy etcd on a separate block device by default, the following variables can be set to apply this configuration:

 - `azimuth_capi_operator_etcd_blockdevice_size`
 - `azimuth_capi_operator_etcd_blockdevice_type`